MBR000/MBR000/README.md

-I am Henry May, also known as MEI HAO.
-I am currently a Software Development Engineer at Alibaba.
-I graduated from Beijing University of Posts and Telecommunications (BUPT) with a degree in Computer Science.
-Prior to my current role, I gained valuable experience through internships at Microsoft and Momenta.
+I'm Henry May (MEI HAO).
+I was a Software Development Engineer at Alibaba and interned at Microsoft and Momenta before that.
+I studied computer science at Beijing University of Posts and Telecommunications (BUPT).